 The Benefits of Bitter Melon

-So this weekend I have decide to try Bitter Melon, also known as Bitter Gourd, after hearing about all it's impressive health benefits.
+So this weekend I have decided to try Bitter Melon, also known as Bitter Gourd, after hearing about all it's impressive health benefits.

 Listed below are some of the main, well-studied benefits:

 Bitter Melon is one of the most potent fruits for manging diabetes mellitus, it contains charntin peptide that acts like insulin to help reduce blood sugar levels and alkaloids within the fleshy fruit of bitter melon.
 All of these components actively help in reducing the levels of blood sugar.
 It also helps to prevent unpredictable spikes and drops in insulin levels by regulating the metabolism and use of sugar that the body has consumed in food.
 It is a powerful hypoglycemic agent so avoid use if taking medicines that lower blood sugar.

 Lowers bad cholesterol levels

 Bitter gourd juice is kniown as an anti-inflammatory and has also been known to help in lowering the bad cholesterol levels in the body.
 Thereby, it significantly reduces the risk of heart attack and stroke.It also maintains the blood pressure of the body as it is rich in potassium, which absorbs excessive sodium in the body.
 It is rich in iron and folic acid which are known to decrease the risk of stroke and keep your heart healthy.

 Bitter melon is known as an effective blood purifier.
 The antimicrobial and antioxidant properties of the gourd help in purification of the blood, thereby aiding in skin care.
 Bitter gourd is effective in treating various skin disorders such as eczema and psoriasis.